Legacy technical debt retirement decisions

 Two alternatives to retiring legacy technical debt in irreplaceable assets.
 Neither one works very well.

 Engineers then do their best to meet the need, but the cost is high, and the work takes too long.
-The engineers explain that the problems are due, in part, to the heavy burden of technical debt.
-Eventually someone asks the engineers to estimate the cost of “cleaning things up.”
+The engineers explain that the problems are due, in part, to the heavy burden technical debt in this particular asset.
+Eventually the engineers are asked to estimate the cost of “cleaning things up.”
 Decision makers receive the estimates and conclude that it’s “unaffordable right now.”
 They ask the engineers to “make do.”
 In other words, they stick with the Do Nothing option.

 After a number of cycles repeating this pattern, decision makers finally agree to provide time and resources for technical debt retirement, but only because it’s the least bad alternative.
 The other alternatives—Replace the Asset, and Do Nothing—clearly won’t work and haven’t worked, respectively.

 So there we are.
-Events have forced the organization to address the technical debt problems in this irreplaceable asset.
+The organization has been forced by events to address the technical debt problems in this irreplaceable asset.
 And that’s where the trouble begins.

 Decisions about retiring legacy technical debt

-In scenarios like the one above, people have already made the fundamental decision: the enterprise will be retiring legacy technical debt from an irreplaceable asset.
-But that’s just the first ripple of waves of decisions to come.
-Many people in a variety of roles throughout the enterprise will be making many decisions.
+In scenarios like the one above, the fundamental decision has already been made: the enterprise will be retiring legacy technical debt from an irreplaceable asset.
+But that’s just the first ripple of waves of decisions to come, made by many people in a variety of roles throughout the enterprise.
 Let’s now have a look at a short catalog of what’s in store for such an enterprise.

 What follows is the promised catalog of decision types.